I can remember the first company I worked for, a national airline.

 It boils down to a simple formula, if you know exactly how much you will owe, the cost is then contained, no surprises.
 The Prudential is a solid money manager and is well prepared to manage future income liability for millions.
 The companies doing the outsourcing are then able to better project future income and thus determine possible profit projections.

-Since the early 2000s, about 70 companies have shifted an estimated $800 billion in future pension liability to insurance companies to manage the future liability.
+Since the early 2000s, about 100 companies have shifted an estimated $900 billion in future pension liability to insurance companies to manage future liability.
 Is there anything wrong with this?

-No one knows for certain how serious the issue is, but industry watchdogs are certainly aware of recent foreign buyers of insurance companies who have assets parked offshore.
+No one knows for sure how serious the issue is, but industry watchdogs are undoubtedly aware of recent foreign buyers of insurance companies who have assets parked offshore.
 Recent buyers are now domiciled in Japan, China as Bermuda, are they fully integrated into our economy?